psaux-it/nginx-fastcgi-cache-purge-and-preload/README.md

 ## Installation Instructions (All-in-One Monolithic Server)

-1. Download latest [plugin](https://wordpress.org/plugins/fastcgi-cache-purge-and-preload-nginx/) from official wordpress plugin repository or from our latest [releases](https://github.com/psaux-it/nginx-fastcgi-cache-purge-preload-wordpress/releases/tag/v2.1.7) and install to your wordpress instance also you can search plugin on wordpress admin dashboard as 'fastcgi cache purge and preload for nginx'
+1. Download latest [plugin](https://wordpress.org/plugins/fastcgi-cache-purge-and-preload-nginx/) from official WordPress plugin repository or from our latest [releases](https://github.com/psaux-it/nginx-fastcgi-cache-purge-preload-wordpress/releases/tag/v2.1.7) and install to your WordPress instance also you can search plugin on WordPress admin dashboard as 'fastcgi cache purge and preload for nginx'
 2. Call ```install.sh``` one liner to start automated setup;

 Switch to ```root``` user: